bayubayu/tetrominos/README.md

 * sass for styling
 * jquery for UI

 So far it already covering basic tetris game mechanic with keyboard controls.
-I will continue it when i got a chance, eg: add scoring etc.
+I will continue it when i got a chance, eg: add levels, scoring etc.

 Enjoy.